shakes76/PatternAnalysis-2023/README.md

  ![Iteration 2](plots/plot2.png)
  ![Iteration 3](plots/plot3.png)

  - **Following the paper**: I revised the original paper and aligned a few hyperparameters with the best performing model in their experiments.
 Matching the number of transformer layers to the best-performing model in the paper (6 blocks) can boost the model's ability to comprehend intricate patterns.
-Similarly, aligning the number of Perceiver blocks with the best-performing model in the paper (6 blocks) grants the model a robust representational capacity.
+Similarly, aligning the number of Perceiver blocks with the best-performing model in the paper (6 blocks) grants the model a robust representational capacity (Jaegle et al., 2021).
 It was also mentioned that increasing the size of the latent dimension helps performance up to a point, but often leads to overfitting.
 By experimenting with the dimensions, I found that these dimensions parameters had the best performance.
  - **Reducing Complexity**: Furthermore, I decided to reduce the complexity of the model.
 Occam's Razor is a principle in machine learning that suggests that the simplest model that explains the data is often the best.
 A complex model introduces more parameters, making it more flexible and capable of fitting the training data more closely.
 However, a simpler model, with fewer parameters and a more straightforward structure, is more likely to generalise well to unseen data.
 As there was a limited amount of training data, complex models with many layers, hidden units, or attention heads have a higher risk of overfitting.
 With a limited dataset, there may not be enough diverse examples to support highly complex models.
 A simpler model is less prone to fitting the noise in the data, which is why I reduced the number of layers and blocks.
  - **Increase Batch Size**: Additionally, I increased the batch size to provide more stable and consistent updates to the model's weights.
 This can lead to faster convergence during training, which may help in regularising the model.
  - **Scheduler** I also implemented a scheduler for the learning rate, which dynamically adjusts the learning rate during training to help improve model convergence and achieve better results.